abarbu/haskell-torch/README.md

   broadcasting, what now?

 GHC really needs to give us a handle to such ambiguities so that we can resolve them with plugins.
-Until then, you have two types of tools. `Tensor.like` takes two tensors and returns the second unchanged while making sure that its type is like that of the former. `Tensor.like a b` returns b and makes sure its type is the same as a.
-Second, you can annotate tensors with many properties like as size, see `Tensor.sized`, `Tensor.typed`, `Tensor.stored`, and similar functions.
+Until then, you have two kinds of tools. `Tensor.like` takes two tensors and returns the second unchanged while making sure that its type is like that of the former. `Tensor.like a b` returns b and makes sure its type is the same as a.
+Second, you can annotate tensors with properties like size, see `Tensor.sized`, `Tensor.typed`, `Tensor.stored`, and similar functions.

 * Why install with Conda instead of doing everything manually or using nix?